TSH (Thyroid-Stimulating Hormone): Levels and Key Insights

 Normal TSH levels can vary based on age and physiological conditions like pregnancy.
 Understanding these variations helps in accurately assessing thyroid function.

-Here are the normal ranges taken from WebMD:
+Here are the normal ranges:

 Normal TSH Levels by Age Group